avrahamappel-humi/open-api-generator/README.md

 -   [ ] Add more OpenAPI data types (enum, max/min, etc.)
 -   [ ] Response types
 -   [ ] Use $refs
--   [x] Allow opt-in using an `#[Attribute]` instead of typehinting a request object (for instances where the request object isn't used and rules aren't necessary)